 The word éclair literally translates to flash of lightning.
 Ironically, that’s exactly how long it takes us to eat one of the oblong pastries made with pâte à choux (choux pastry), filled with crème patisserie (cream) and topped with glaçage fondant (fondant icing).

-Click here to buy Adams’ Eclairs: Easy, Elegant and Modern Recipes and learn how to make Èclairs at home.
+Buy Adams’ Eclairs: Easy, Elegant and Modern Recipes from Amazon and learn how to make Èclairs at home.

 8. Mont Blanc

 We first noticed the spaghetti-like Mont Blanc in Japanese dessert hotspots in Las Vegas and then in Tokyo.
 We later shared a classic version of the chestnut puree over patisserie cream concoction at Angelina, a top Paris patisserie that’s been serving strandy ‘mountains’ since 1903.

 But the origin of the Mont Blanc may reach back further to the mid 1800s, with some versions traced to Alsace combining chestnut and cream.
 Whatever the origin story may be, the pastry’s name refers to the French Mountain’s permanence – something that makes this dessert a timeless classic.